Who gets paid in Chapter 13, and in what order, makes a huge different when charting your course.

 Priority claims in a Chapter 13 must be paid in full over the life of the plan to get the discharge.

-The debtor gets no choice.
+The debtor gets no choice; it’s the law.
 Priority claims are usually income taxes and family support.

 The zinger is that the Chapter 13 trustee generally pays the secured claims first.